sobolevn/ship-it-boardgame/README.md

 Thanks a lot to my friends, who helped me with ideas, testing, and rules.

-Please, add yourself to `AUTHORS` if you contributed in anyway :)
+Please, add yourself to `AUTHORS` if you contributed in any way :)

 ## LICENSE